build-on-aws/content/posts/using-redis-on-cloud-ten-things-you-should-know/index.md

 ## 6. When things go wrong....

-Lets face it, failures are enviable.
-Whats important is whether you are prepared for them?
+Let's face it, failures are enviable.
+What's important is whether you are prepared for them?
 In case of your Redis cluster, here are some things to think about:

 - **Have you tested how your application/service behavior in face of failures?** If not, please do!
 With MemoryDB and ElastiCache for Redis, you can leverage the [Failover API](https://docs.aws.amazon.com/memorydb/latest/devguide/autofailover.html#auto-failover-test?sc_channel=el&sc_campaign=datamlwave&sc_content=using-redis-on-cloud-ten-things-you-should-know&sc_geo=mult&sc_country=mult&sc_outcome=acq) to simulate a primary node failure and trigger a failover.
 - **Do you have replica nodes?** If all you have is one shard with a single primary node, you are certainly going to have downtime if that node fails.